Journal Policies

 Declaration of Generative AI Use

-Authors are allowed to utilise AI or AI-assisted technologies (henceforth referred to as AI) to assist with writing only for the improvement of language and readability.
-AI should not be used for data analyses or figure generation.
+Authors are allowed to utilise AI or AI-assisted technologies (henceforth referred to as AI) to assist in the writing process only for the improvement of language and readability.
+AI should not be used for writing content, producing citations, data analyses or figure generation.
 The usage of AI must be used under human control and oversight, and all work produced must be reviewed by the authors.
 AI cannot be listed as an author, co-author or cited as an author.
 Authorship implies tasks and responsibilities that can only be performed and attributed to a human being.
-Authors must disclose the use of AI in the writing of their papers in the Manuscript Submission form at the time of submission, and the Copyright Transfer form upon acceptance of the manuscript for publication.
+Authors must disclose the use of AI in the writing process in the Manuscript Submission form at the time of submission, and the Copyright Transfer form upon acceptance of the manuscript for publication.
 Be reminded that authors are held responsible and accountable for the contents of their work.

 Disclosure and Conflicts of Interest